On September 20th, Lenovo officially released two high-performance portable laptops – ThinkPad X1 extreme and ThinkPad P1.

 Just below the cooling system are two RAM slots, both of which are covered with black shielding paster.
 This laptop only has 16GB DDR4 2666MHz RAM.
 According to official information, it supports up to 64GB RAM.

-At the bottom is a 15.36V, 80Wh, 5235mAh lithium battery, Lenovo part number is L17C4P72, FRU: 01AY969, there is a CMOS battery above the battery and with an FRU of 04X0443.
+At the bottom is a 15.36V, 80Wh, 5235mAh lithium battery.
+Lenovo’s part number is L17C4P72, and the FRU is 01AY969.
+Above the battery is a CMOS battery with an FRU of 04X0443.

 As a flagship product, ThinkPad X1 Extreme uses metal plates to reinforce all important ports, which is common in high-end notebooks.